develop4God/habitus_faith/.github/copilot-agent-instructions.md

 c.
 Tests must be dependency injection.
 d.
 Tests should validate real user/business functionality and remain robust to code changes.
 Avoid fragile tests that break due to minor implementation changes.

+**test important note: Never delete or ignore a test that fails due to a real implementation error in the code.
+Instead, create an incident documenting all necessary details for identification and future correction, and @mention the requesting user of the session

-6. Before finishing this session, compile the project with `flutter run` and wait for the APK to be generated.
+7. Before finishing this session, compile the project with `flutter run` and wait for the APK to be generated.